emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>
-Next, I decided to combine the three hourly datasets mentioned above becasus they had overlapping data and create one dataset that contained all the necessary information.
+I completed the above three querires for all of the hourly data sets after uploading.
+After I felt comfprtable that the data was ploaded correctly I decided to combine the three hourly datasets.
+The hourly datasets contained overlapping data that was repetiative and unncescesary.
+I combined them into one data set so that they owuld beocme easier to handle and analyze later on.
 <br>